 That’s a hard message to hear, in part because our culture places such a heavy emphasis on the construction of an integrated self with a coherent story in life.
 We believe that deep down, there is some kind of solid, stable bedrock to our identity, some unshakable foundation that provides us with the capacity to control significant portions of our experience: to be who we really are, to be true to ourselves.
 Much religious ritual is designed to reinforce this view — to convince us that it’s possible to keep ourselves together, and to provide a method that promises to help us do so.
 And while there are important differences, OCD and its rituals are built on a similar worldview.

 But that worldview isn’t true.
 It isn’t possible to keep ourselves together, because we aren’t one coherent thing.
 Instead, we are a kind of flux, a series of patterns and surprises, inextricably interwoven into the larger field of phenomena that we call reality.
 Which means that we can’t really let ourselves fall apart either, because we were never together in first place.
 What we can do, though, is recognise these truths and learn to be at peace with them.

 Of course, it’s one thing to talk or write about these things.
 It’s another entirely to know them in your body, at the level of instinct.
 And here, according to Buddhism, is where meditation practice is essential.
-By sitting alone with ourselves, and by seeing what our minds are always doing, we begin to rediscover space, to remember that it’s possible to step off the conveyor belt and watch it go by.Make a donation
+By sitting alone with ourselves, and by seeing what our minds are always doing, we begin to rediscover space, to remember that it’s possible to step off the conveyor belt and watch it go by.Support Aeon: make a one-off donation